-1988- Mayor Dottie Hancock and Chamber of Commerce Director Nancy Blondin originated the idea of having a 4th of July celebration in Carmel.
-And aptly called the gathering CarmelFest.
-The festival was small with a few booths, food tables and games set up in an open lot where the Courthouse would later be built.
+1988- Mayor Dottie Hancock and Chamber of Commerce Director Nancy Blondin originated the idea of having a Fourth of July celebration in Carmel…and aptly called the gathering CarmelFest.
+The festival was small with a few booths, food tables and games set up in an open lot where the courthouse would later be built.

 1989- CarmelFest moved to the Carmel High School Athletic Facility and added more games including a dunking tank.
 Attendance for the festival was around 200 people.